The Great Automaton

 The effects of digital automation on human behavior are part of a more general problem known as technological determinism: to what degree do material and technological conditions generate cultural practice?
 Or to put it more provocatively: to what degree are humans themselves an object of automation?

 The importance of communication technologies in imposing and reproducing worldviews and habits of behavior is a case in point.
 While all forms of mass media have been used as such, Internet-connected personal computers and smartphones, combined with social media, data mining, and predictive analytics, have made ICT-based communication a particularly powerful tool for manipulation.
 It is now possible to disseminate information — either purposely or as a byproduct of some semi-automated background process — at speeds capable of triggering coordinated action in many parts of the world simultaneously.
-Algorithmic trading on financial markets can contribute to macroeconomic trends that lead to major shifts in policy; search engines can personalize results to reinforce specific moral or political views; social media platforms can optimize news feeds to trigger consumer decisions, or perhaps particular behaviors in response to a global pandemic — these are just some examples of how algorithmic curation of information can influence human thought and action.
+Algorithmic trading on financial markets can contribute to macroeconomic trends that lead to major shifts in policy; search engines can personalize results to reinforce specific moral or political views; social media platforms can optimize news feeds to trigger consumer decisions, or perhaps particular behaviors in response to a global pandemic — these are just some examples of how algorithmic curation of information can influence human thought and action at scale.

 Automation and Decentralization

 Alongside centrally controlled public and private web platforms, the growth of blockchain networks will strengthen the bureaucratic structure and organization of society.
-But instead of human administrators, the mundane rule-following in handling information and transactions connected to that information will increasingly be done by computers.
+But instead of human administrators, the mundane rule-following in handling information and facilitating transactions connected to that information will increasingly be done by computers.
 As more administrative functions become digitized and automated, the proverbial middlemen get replaced by globally distributed middlemachines.

 Conclusion: The Political Economy of Automation